Porges/ways-to-play/src/games/kartu-lima/kartu-lima.md

 ### Side Bets

 Optional side bets which can be made by players are as follows.
-In each case the player wins they amount they staked from the others who are participating.
+In each case the player wins the amount they staked from the others who are participating.

 - <span lang="jv-Latn">Gor-goran</span> (‘neglected’): guessing the top card of the undealt pack by playing a card from your own hand
 - <span lang="jv-Latn">Kucingan, bedoran, kasutan, pil, kèk, pong</span>: in each of these bets the person who has a <span lang="jv-Latn">kucing</span> (white flower), a <span lang="jv-Latn">bedor</span> (1 strings), a <span lang="jv-Latn">kasut</span> (1 coins), a <span lang="jv-Latn">dhimpil</span> (2 myriads), a <span lang="jv-Latn">dèngkèk</span> (2 strings), or a <span lang="jv-Latn">plompong</span> (2 coins), respectively, wins the bet.
 If two players have the required card the bets are not paid out, and must start again in the next round.